-Phase 3 is initiated immediately upon final confirmation and approval by LMD of the removal and destruction of the propellant and igniter material.
-At this point the Contained Burn Chamber or Kiln Disposal Unit and burn area are no longer required and are scheduled to be dismantled and removed.
-Specific action items pertaining to site health safety covered under this phase are as follows:
+Phase 3 is initiated immediately upon final confirmation and approval by LMD of the completion of the removal and destruction of the propellant and igniter material.
+At this point the Contained Burn Chamber is no longer required and is scheduled to be dismantled and removed.
+Specific action items pertaining to site health and safety covered under this phase are as follows:

-Conduct restoration health and safety briefing/training to all ESI employees per IAW DOD 4145.26-M, C3.3.3.
+- Conduct restoration health and safety briefing/training to all ESI employees IAW DOD 4145.26-M, C3.3.3. - Monitor ESI restoration operations for health and safety issues IAW DOD 4145.26-M, C.1.7.3. - Perform safety inert certification of all Contained Burn Chamber equipment and material for packing, removal, and/or disposal IAW DOD 4160.28-M, V3, C6.0. - Monitor ESI restoration operations for compliance with SOPs. - Monitor severe weather/lightning warnings for potential temporary evacuation and shutdown of ESI operations IAW DOD 4145.26-M, C6.3. - Monitor for proper use of PPE by ESI operators IAW DOD 4145.26-M, C3.11. - Monitor for proper use of appropriate safety tools by ESI operators IAW DOD 4145.26-M, C3.9. - Conduct periodic health and safety training to all ESI employees IAW DOD 4145.26-M, C3.3.3. - Perform safety certification of magazines as emptied, inert, and cleaned up IAW DOD 4160.28-M, V3, C6.0. - Perform safety inert certification of all Contained Burn Chamber equipment, materials, and surrounding soil in Burn Area I as adequately cleaned up IAW DOD 4160.28-M, V3, C6.0.

-- Monitor ESI restoration operations for health and safety issues IAW DOD 4145.26-M, C.1.7.3. - Perform safety inert certification of all Contained Burn Chamber or Kiln Disposal Unit equipment and material for packing, removal, and/or disposal IAW DOD 4160.28-M, V3, C6.0. - Monitor ESI restoration operations for compliance with SOPs. - Address public health and safety issues concerning ESI restoration operations as required and continue public notification to the surrounding community and state and local governments in accordance with LAC 33:V.717. - Monitor severe weather/lightning warnings for potential temporary evacuation and shutdown of ESI operations IAW DOD 4145.26-M, C6.3. - Monitor for proper use of PPE by ESI operators IAW DOD 4145.26-M, C3.11. - Monitor for proper use of appropriate safety tools by ESI operators IAW DOD 4145.26-M, C3.9. - Conduct periodic health and safety training to all ESI employees IAW DOD 4145.26-M, C3.3.3. - Perform safety certification of magazines as emptied, inert, and cleaned up IAW DOD 4160.28-M, V3, C6.0. - Perform safety inert certification of all Contained Burn Chamber or Kiln Disposal Unit equipment, materials, and surrounding soil in Area I as adequately cleaned up IAW DOD 4160.28-M, V3, C6.0. - Provide safety briefings, PPE, and escort to visitors at ESI operations IAW DOD 4145.26-M, C3.3.3. - Report and investigate any ESI mishap IAW DOD 4145.26-M, C2.0. - Support any external organization (OSHA, USEPA, LSP, LDEQ, DOD, BATFE, LMD) health and safety inspections of ESI operations and take immediate action, as needed, to address identified deficiencies. - Submit periodic health and safety program status reports on progress to LMD.
+- Provide safety briefings, PPE, and escort to visitors at ESI operations IAW DOD 4145.26-M, C3.3.3. - Report and investigate any ESI mishap IAW DOD 4145.26-M, C2.0. - Support any external organization (OSHA, USEPA, LSP, LDEQ, DOD, BATFE, LMD) health and safety inspections of ESI operations and take immediate action, as needed, to address identified deficiencies. - Submit periodic health and safety program status reports on progress to LMD.